Gabrielmong/ProyectoClienteServidor/README.md

 # ProyectoClienteServidor

-Work in progress rn, still have some things left to-do
+Final Version of the Uni Project

-Absolute Layout Library used in the project
+Absolute Layout Library used
 Being currently developed in Netbeans

-idk what else to say tho lol
+Open in IDE and Run and Compile